Engineering-Research-and-Development/true-connector/TESTBED.md

 ### Contract Negotiation with TrueConnector provider

-This step DSC performes automatically, meaning that we do not need to send several requests like we did when TrueConnector was consumer.
+This step DSC performs automatically, meaning that we do not need to send several requests like we did when TrueConnector was consumer.
 In order to do so, we need to prepare request, and modify following:

 Request parameters:</br>
 Modify all three fields to match TrueConnector as provider.